Unconditioning Sound in German Romanticism

 Schelling, Philosophy of Art 117.

-Rhythm is thus naturalized—belonging to nature as self-producing process (rather than in the sense of being taken as self-evident)—as force.
+Rhythm is thus naturalized—participating in and revelatory of nature's self-producing process—as force.
 Schelling associates rhythm in particular with centrifugal force, or an expansiveness that in naturephilosophical terms corresponds to an overcoming of boundaries.
 Schelling correlates harmony with centripetal force, or the yearning for coherence, translated into sound.
 When Schelling claims that the predominating potence of music is rhythm—that rhythm is the music within music—he thus locates the specific force of music in a propulsive energetics.

 Music—its generative and propulsive force—will be everywhere present, latent in every being, in every form of art and in every movement of discourse.
 Music also inheres in political and collective bodies; or rather, collective bodies disclose their internal tendencies musically.
 Every gathering of human beings produces a musical form that expresses its inner tendencies.
 Music that is predominantly harmonic rather than rhythmic, as the “expression of striving and yearning,”